webpage-counter/docs/README.md

 ### TO DO:

-- [ ] Run nomad job using terraform-nomad provider
-- [ ] Test a new release of the application with no downtime
 - [ ] Add prometheus to consul, nomad and vault
 - [ ] Deploy my own PTFE